sparkflows/sparkflows-docs/docs/user-guide/runtime-parameters/index.rst

 RunTime Parmateters
 ===========================

-Fire Insights allow user to parameterize the field value in node in workflow and pass the value at run time.
+Fire Insights allow user to parameterize the field value in node in workflow and use the value at run time.

 To call the parameters at runtime below syntax is used.